eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 The *freq* attribute defines how often a check for inserting vehicles takes place.
 This value defaults to the simulation step-length.
-Larger values conserve computation time but may also lead to a tigher clustering of inserted vehicles.
+Larger values conserve computation time but may also lead to a tighter clustering of inserted vehicles.

 The algorithm for deciding when exactly to insert (and remove) vehicles